 - 1 cup panko

 - Add 8 ounces of egg noodles to the inner pot.
 Drain 2 cans of tuna and add to the pot.
 Dice the onion and add to the pot.
-Add ½ tsp fine grind sea salt, ½ tsp onion powder, and ¼ tsp of black pepper.
+Add ½ teaspoon fine grind sea salt, ½ teaspoon onion powder, and ¼ teaspoon of black pepper.
 Stir to combine.

-- Mix the vegetable base with the water to combine or measure out 3 cups of vegetable stock/chicken stock and add to the inner pot.
+- Mix the (affiliate link)vegetable base with the water to combine or measure out 3 cups of vegetable stock/chicken stock and add to the inner pot.
 Add the 2 Tablespoons of butter on top.

 - Put the pressure lid on and turn the valve to seal.
 Set the pressure on high for 2 minutes.
 When the time is up immediately release the remaining pressure.